General Terms & Conditions and Data Protection Schedule

-6.3 Any fixed price excludes the cost of any ancillary expenses reasonably incurred by the Services team in connection with the Services, and the cost of any materials or services reasonably and properly provided by third parties required by us for the supply of the Services.
+6.3 Any price excludes the cost of any ancillary expenses reasonably incurred by the Services team in connection with the Services, and the cost of any materials or services reasonably and properly provided by third parties required by us for the supply of the Services.
 Such expenses, materials and third party services shall be invoiced by us provided that both parties have agreed such costs in writing.

 6.5 All invoices are subject to VAT, which we shall add to your invoices at the appropriate rate.